At a Glance

 You can think of your BiPAP machine as including the machine itself, the humidifier tank, and the reusable filter.
 The humidifier tank should be rinsed out after every use, and the entire machine can be cleaned weekly by following these steps.

 - Use a lightly damp washcloth to wipe down the shell of your BiPAP machine, then dry it with a clean towel.
-Using too much water, or any other cleaning products, can damage your machine’s electronic components.
+Using too much water, or any other cleaning products like an ozone or UV cleaner, can damage your machine’s electronic components.
 You do not have to clean the inside of your BiPAP machine.

-- Combine 1 part white vinegar with three parts warm water, then pour this solution into the humidifier tank and let soak for up to an hour.
-If there is visible build-up, you can gently scrub at this with a soft brush.
+- Combine one part white vinegar with three parts warm water, then pour this solution into the humidifier tank and let soak for up to an hour.
+If there's visible build-up, you can gently scrub at this with a soft brush.

 - Submerge the reusable filter in warm, soapy water and gently agitate the filter with your hands.